Trump trade war: Macron pushes for EU deals in China | DW | 04.11.2019

 "Since this fair is supposed to demonstrate China's openness, well, let's prove it with access to its agribusiness market and progress on the EU-China deals," said a French presidential adviser ahead of the trip.

-The adviser said it is important to show unity "because we know how Europeans have moved to China without any coordination in the past, letting China think we were divided."
+The adviser said it is important to show unity "because [it is known] how Europeans have moved to China without any coordination in the past, letting China think we were divided."

 Read more: In Duisburg, China expands trade influence in Germany